SummerSlam (1988): Storylines

-Before SummerSlam, The Honky Tonk Man had been the longest reigning Intercontinental Champion in WWF history.
-He was originally supposed to defend his championship against Brutus Beefcake, but Beefcake was unable to compete, as a result of a (storyline) injury received from Ron Bass the week before.
+Before SummerSlam, The Honky Tonk Man had been the longest reigning WWF Intercontinental Champion in history.
+He was originally supposed to defend his championship against Brutus Beefcake, but Beefcake was unable to compete as a result of an (storyline) injury received from Ron Bass the week before.

-Also before the event, Demolition (Ax and Smash) held the WWF Tag Team Championship, which they had won at WrestleMania IV after only a year in the WWF; and they would defend their titles at SummerSlam against former champions The Hart Foundation (Bret Hart and Jim Neidhart), who had become fan favorites a few weeks earlier by turning on their manager Jimmy Hart.
+Also before the event, Demolition (Ax and Smash) held the WWF Tag Team Championship, which they had won at WrestleMania IV after only a year in the WWF; they would defend their title at SummerSlam against former champions The Hart Foundation (Bret Hart and Jim Neidhart), who had become fan favorites a few weeks earlier by turning on their manager Jimmy Hart.

 The on-screen feud between Rick Rude and Jake Roberts began weeks before SummerSlam.
 As part of his gimmick, Rude would—after winning a match—invite a pre-selected woman from the audience to kiss him in the ring.
 On one occasion, one of the women refused to comply, later identifying herself as Roberts' wife, Cheryl.
-As the feud intensified, Rude began wearing a pair of tights with a picture of Cheryl stenciled on them, prompting a furious Roberts to charge into the ring and strip the tights off Rude, appearing to television viewers to leave Rude naked, although the live audience saw him stripped to a G-string instead.
+As the feud intensified, Rude began wearing a pair of tights with a picture of Cheryl stenciled on them, prompting a furious Roberts to charge into the ring and strip the tights off Rude, appearing to television viewers to leave Rude naked, although the live audience saw him stripped to a g-string instead.